Have you been told to avoid deli meat, but not sure why?

 Are Deli Meats Processed?

-Yes, deli meats are processed because they are usually precooked, salted, smoked, or cured with additional chemical preservatives in order to improve flavor or preservation (2).
+Yes, deli meats (aka cold cuts) are processed because they are usually precooked, salted, smoked, or cured with additional chemical preservatives in order to improve flavor or preservation (2).

 Why Should You Eat Unprocessed Meats?

 The American Heart Association encourages eating more unprocessed foods higher in essential nutrients (1).
-These foods are more effective for regulating energy intake which can protect against weight gain and prevent chronic illnesses like heart disease, diabetes, and some cancers.
+These foods are more effective for regulating energy intake which can protect against weight gain and prevent chronic illnesses like heart disease, diabetes, and lowers cancer risk.

 Make the Switch to Healthy Lunch Meat Sandwiches